 6.8.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1 clause 6.8.5

 Ensure that consistent bounds information about each array is available throughout a program.

 Enable bounds checking throughout development of a code.
 Disable bounds checking during production runs only for program units that are critical for performance.